alicemunsal/dohex/DoHex2.md

 ```
 **components:** This is where we put each component as a folder.
 **lib:**  It contains shared libraries.
 In case of we need shared model and/or transformation functions among the components.
 **acl:** Anti corruption layer[^12] for external dependencies and legacy applications.
-We may not want to directly add external dependencies of these to our project
+We may not want to directly add external dependencies of these to our project. we should implement facade or adapter pattern to use
 ```
 acl
 components